Spring Garden Revival

 Integrated Pest Management & Plant Health Care Standards for Hull's Climate Zone 6b

-Integrated Pest Management (IPM) is the standard for plant health care in Hull's USDA Zone 6b.
-Begin with cultural controls: select disease-resistant plants suited to local soils, space perennials 12-18 inches apart for air circulation, and water at the base to avoid leaf wetness.
+Integrated Pest Management (IPM) is essential for sustainable gardens in Hull’s USDA Zone 6b.
+Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air flow, and water at the base to avoid leaf wetness.
 Mechanical controls include hand-weeding and using barriers.
 Biological controls, such as encouraging ladybugs, help manage aphids.
-Chemical controls are a last resort and must comply with MA Dept Agricultural Resources licensing and notification requirements, with a re-entry interval of 12-24 hours.
-Common pests include Japanese beetles (June-July), slugs, powdery mildew (late summer), aphids, and deer.
+Chemical controls are a last resort and must comply with MA Dept Agricultural Resources licensing and notification requirements.
+Common pests include Japanese beetles (June-July), slugs in moist soils, powdery mildew in late summer, aphids, and deer browsing.
 Sanitize tools with 70% isopropyl alcohol or 10% bleach for 30 seconds.
-Dispose of diseased material in sealed bags to landfill and quarantine suspect plants.
+Dispose of diseased material in sealed bags to landfill and keep records of any pesticide use.

 Seasonal Maintenance Calendar & Weather Coordination for Hull's Growing Conditions